 You should use SMART goals when setting sales, marketing, or customer service targets.
 Start by highlighting the goal, then clarify if it is specific, measurable, attainable, realistic, and timely.

-21. Use an Agile framework: Steve Jobs
+Time management strategy 21.
+Use an Agile framework: Steve Jobs

 If you have a team working with tight deadlines, it might be useful to abide by the guidelines of a set framework.
 By completing a course or self-learning Agile methodologies, you and your team can achieve your SMART goals more efficiently.